chakrabar/Solutions/src/zoom-clone/readme.md

 7. When `peerJS server` is secured (https), configure accordingly in client JS ([doc](https://peerjs.com/docs.html#start))
 8. Deploy to the App Service (can be done from `VS Code` with `Azure App Service` extension)

-> NOTE: Apparently, WebRTC connection is quite unreliable over Mobile 4G connections!
+> **NOTE:** Apparently, `WebRTC` connection is quite unreliable over Mobile (4G) connections!
+What's even more weird, this problems on mobile-to-pc connections seem to increase when 'controls' are added to 'video' elements. **AND...** the reliability falls fast with increasing distance, mixed networks!!!